backstage/backstage/docs/features/software-catalog/installation.md

 The catalog plugin also has one external route that needs to be bound for it to
 function: the `createComponent` route which should link to the page where the user can create components.
-In a typical setup the create component route will be linked to the Scaffolder plugins template index page:
+In a typical setup the create component route will be linked to the Scaffolder plugin's template index page:

 ```ts
 import { catalogPlugin } from '@backstage/plugin-catalog';